-As an educator trekking through my twelfth year at Ambleside School of Ocala, long gone are the days of being the new kid on the block and a rookie to Charlotte Mason’s Philosophy of Education.
+As an educator trekking through my twelfth year at Ambleside Ocala, long gone are the days of being the new kid on the block and a rookie to Charlotte Mason’s Philosophy of Education.
 But while most of my weekdays are spent eyeballs deep in The Hiding Place by Corrie ten Boom or guiding my eighth-grade students through a lesson in Human Anatomy, equally as important are the opportunities when teachers and staff come together to reflect on the work of Charlotte Mason.
 Eagerly awaiting the arrival of our students at the beginning of the semester, teachers not only prepared their classrooms but also their hearts and minds by meditating on God’s Word through a selection from Scale How Meditations by Charlotte M. Mason.
 The following excerpt by Benjamin E. Bernier, Ph.D., positions the reader to truly see the heart of Charlotte Mason’s work; the work that we strive for each day on our campus.

 SCALE HOW ‘MEDITATIONS’